ngs-docs/2021-august-remote-computing/_main.utf8.md

 - requires an initial buy in to get a significant amount of space & compute

 ### Amazon Web Service

 These are cloud computing services provided by Amazon (what don't they provide!?)
+We'll be showing you how to use Amazon for [workshop 11](making-use-of-on-demand-cloud-computers-from-amazon-web-services.html).

 **Pros:**
 - Only pay for what you use